 - You’ve had a serious or life-threatening allergic reaction to a previous dose of the tetanus vaccine.

 - You experienced seizure or coma following a dose of DTaP or Tdap.
 Adults fitting these criteria can still be given the Td vaccine.
-Additionally, the DT vaccine can be given to children under 7 years that are sensitive to the pertussis component of the vaccine.
+The DT vaccine can also be given to children under 7 years that are sensitive to the pertussis component of the vaccine.

 - You have seizures or other neurological problems.